-Kaiser Permanente physicians and network providers have access to all health education materials to provide to patients as part of the After-Visit Summary and secure email communications, or to supplement discussion from patient visit.
+Kaiser Permanente physicians and network providers have access to all health education materials to provide to patients as part of the After-Visit Summary and secure email communications, or to supplement discussion from the patient visit.

 Content can be viewed through the centralized internal "Clinical Library" which is an electronic inventory of health education information that can be used for all visit types.
-Health education content and links to education videos are also embedded into KP HealthConnect for inclusion in member After Visit Summary, sent via secure messaging, or mailed directly to patient's addresses.
+Health education content and links to education videos, education webpages, and other resources are also embedded into KP HealthConnect for inclusion in the member After Visit Summary, sent via secure messaging, or mailed directly to patient's addresses.
 For health education programs, providers can: